Voltage Divider Calculator

 4. Voltmeter circuit

-Most of the arduino and inverter circuit have the voltage divider on it.
-The voltage divider is provide less voltage than the input.
-So the this decreased voltage can able to measure within the range of arduino input.
-The specific code is applied for voltage divider in arduino projects.
+Most Arduino and inverter circuits have a voltage divider on them.
+The voltage divider provides a lower voltage than the input.
+This reduced voltage can be measured within the Arduino input range.
+The specific code is used for voltage dividers in Arduino projects.

 Akhil Satheesh